Old Purves Hall

 Bathroom two with large shower with rainforest head, heated towel rail, basin and WC.

-Sitting room with large double sofa (can convert to a sofa bed on request - additional charges would apply), two large sheepskin bean bags, flat screen TV, wood burning stove.
+Sitting room with large double sofa, two large sheepskin bean bags, flat screen TV, wood burning stove.

 Bedroom four with fixed 5’ 2” king size bed, side tables, chest of drawers, hanging hooks.